codebuild101yt/codeos/README.md

 Once installed, you can use the OS just like any other Ubuntu distribution.
 However, the system comes pre-installed with all the tools and applications you need for coding.

 Support
-If you encounter any issues or have any questions, please contact our support team at support@codingos.com.
+If you encounter any issues or have any questions, please contact our support team at vicelikeidsic947@gmail.com.

 Contributing
 We welcome contributions from the community.
 If you would like to contribute, please submit a pull request or open an issue on our GitHub repository.

-License
-This operating system is released under the MIT License.
-See the LICENSE file for more information.